• Skip to primary navigation

 Swiss cheese on top of corned beef.

-1. Then, I topped the slicers with sauerkraut that I had drained well.
+1. Then, I topped the slices with sauerkraut that I had drained well.

 Adding sauerkraut.

-1. Before placing the top half of the buns on the sliders, I spread them with some additional Russian Dressing.
+1. Before placing the top halves of the buns on the sliders, I spread them with more Russian Dressing.

 Russian dressing on top slider bun.